Gas shortage 2021? What you really need to know about the pipeline hack

 Source: usatodayhss.com

-A ransomware attack has shut down a critical gas line.
-But federal and state officials warn the public against panic buying.
+A ransomware attack has shut down a critical gas line and is causing a supply crunch.
+But federal and state officials warn the public against panic buying and dismiss concerns of an outright shortage.

 More in www.cnet.com